 To make matters worse, Facebook and Google both changed their algorithms which means getting leads from your feed or organic search is harder than ever, if not straight up impossible.

 Scary right?
 It doesn’t have to be…

-In order to get you thinking strategically, here are 21 foolproof real estate marketing strategies that will work no matter what curveball comes your way in 2019.
+In order to get you thinking strategically, here are 21 foolproof real estate marketing strategies that will work no matter what curveball comes your way.

 1. Market Yourself on the World’s Biggest Real Estate Website

-You don’t have to reinvent the wheel to 10x your business in 2019: The world’s largest real estate website has only gotten bigger…
+You don’t have to reinvent the wheel to 10x your business: The world’s largest real estate website has only gotten bigger…

 See that guy in the middle there?
 The one with the huge smile on his face?
 That’s Luke Monroe, Managing Broker for Kendrick Realty.